Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L1.rst

 								adf::input_buffer<T, adf::extents<LEN_IN> >& __restrict p_points_z_in,
 								const int (&para_const)[APODI_PRE_LEN32b_PARA]);

-This kernel is the preprocess used to compute a dynamic Hanning Window for every transducer.
+This kernel is the preprocess that is used to compute a dynamic Hanning Window for every transducer.

 - **Template params**:
 	- `T`: type of the operation;